 ART HISTORY Survey Courses Art 101.
 Art and Architecture from Prehistory to the Renaissance Fall.
 Credit, four hours.
 A survey of architecture, sculpture, painting, and other art forms, with emphasis on significant periods in Western history.
 Art 102.
 Art and Architecture from the Renaissance to the Present Spring.
 Credit, four hours.
 A survey of architecture, sculpture, painting, and other art forms from the Renaissance to the present, with emphasis on the most influential innovators.
+Art 266.
+Contemporary Visual Arts Spring.
+Credit, four hours.
+Prerequisite: Art 101 or 102.
+This course will function as an historical survey of the visual images that exemplify the philosophical and aesthetic concepts that shaped Western culture from the avant-garde developments in the visual arts from 1945 to present.
+The aesthetic, historical, and technical aspects of major art forms including painting, architecture, drawing, photography, video site-works, and sculpture will be studied in relation to the socio-economic and political developments in Europe and the United States.
+Movements and tendencies include Abstract Expressionism, pop art, color-field painting, minimalism, conceptual art, post-minimalism, earthworks, postmodernism, and feminist art.
 Art 299R.
 Independent Study TBA.
 Variable credit.
 Prerequisite: permission of instructor.
 The student will complete a specific individual project designed in consultation with a professor.
 This course does not satisfy distribution requirements in humanities.
 Art 369.
 The Birth of Modernism Spring.
 Credit, four hours.
 The course will cover the major artistic movements and developments in Europe and America from 1863 through the 1960s.
-Studio Courses Art 105.
+Studio Courses Art 104.
+Drawing I Fall, Spring.
+Credit, four hours.
+This course develops skills in representational drawing as foundation for all disciplines and as an art form in itself.
+The student will draw from various subject matter and explore a variety of media, techniques, and concepts.
+Students will demonstrate an understanding of the formal elements (line, shape, value, and texture) as they relate to the principles of visual organization (harmony, balance, rhythm, and repetition, movement, dominance, and proportion).
+The foci of the studio will be the exploration of the formal elements of art in relation to constructing strong compositions and the study of the aesthetic, physical, and psychological properties of value and texture.
+Art 105.
 Drawing and Painting I Fall, Spring.
 Credit, four hours.
 An introduction to drawing and painting, developing skills in various techniques and attitudes.
 Exploration of recent concepts and processes with emphasis on personal development.
 Art 205R.
 Drawing and Painting II Spring.
 Credit, four hours.
 Prerequisite: Art 105.
 Structured opportunity to improve skills in drawing and painting and to expand aesthetic awareness while developing personal expression.
 Students will be responsible for realizing their own projects under the instructor's supervision.
+Art 305.
+Advanced Drawing and Painting On demand.
+Credit, four hours.
+Prerequisite: Art 205R.
+This course is designed to further develop students' skills with progressively more sophisticated assignments, leading to the students' ability to develop a personal and independent body of work for exhibition.
+The foci of the studio will be the conceptual development of iconography, the exploration of the formal elements of art in relation to constructing strong compositions, and the study of the aesthetic, physical, and psychological properties of color and value.
+Students will continue to explore the formal elements (line, shape, value, texture, and color) as they relate to the principles of visual organization (harmony, rhythm and repetition, movement, dominance, and proportion).